 From this point on, the graffiti art became an important urban information source, supporting the existence of other voices.
 Crucial to mention that, in the beginning, the graffiti art was a kind of anonymous art, where the graffiti artist or “writer” turns the city into an important artistic communication support unbounded space.
 Therefore, at that time, what matters was the art itself, and not the name of the author.

-The graffiti art defined more than an artistic language, but also an important instrument of protest and transgression of established values.
+The graffiti art defined more than an artistic language, but also an essential instrument of protest and transgression of established values.
 In other words, is born a new form of occupation of urban space and artistic perception.
-Graffiti art is above all, messages translated as: social, cultural, humanitarian, and surely artistic movements.
-Thus, the art at that time, is now not only seen in museums or cultural centers, but mainly on the walls of streets, tunnels, buildings in the city.
+Graffiti art is above all, messages translated as social, cultural, humanitarian, and undoubtedly artistic movements.
+Thus, the art at that time is now not only seen in museums or cultural centers but mainly on the walls of streets, tunnels, buildings in the city.
 No wonder, graffiti art, enabled communication between all the inhabitants of the city, the union of many cultures that coexist; in other words, allowed the merger between the center and the periphery.
-And right in the heart of Vila Madalena we find one of ours main reference graffiti art in São Paulo.
+And right in the heart of Vila Madalena, we find one of our main reference graffiti art in São Paulo.

 Between the Gonçalo Afonso Street and Medeiros de Albuquerque Street, we have a big open sky graffiti art gallery known as Batman’s Alley (Beco do Batman).
-Along these narrow streets, you will find these fantastic enormous graffitis on the walls, amazing view for those who love street urban art.
-These graffitis are renewed from time to time, and it’s a challenge to have your painting there.
-This space began to become famous in the 80’s, when the residents of the streets found a batman drawn on those walls.
+Along these narrow streets, you will find these incredible, enormous graffiti on the walls, fantastic view for those who love urban street art.
+These graffiti renewed from time to time, and it’s a challenge to have your painting there.
+This space began to become famous in the ’80s when the residents of the streets found a batman drawn on those walls.

 The happening brought the attention of students of plastic arts, bringing life and a whole new concept to the alley.
 You will find in the alley lots of tourists, photographers, students, graffiti artists, etc. Be sure to visit there by walking.
-No high heels for the ladies, the streets there are formed by big stones.
+Big stones form no high heels for the ladies, the streets there.
 Each time you got there, most likely you will find a new painting on the walls.

 Also, beyond the beautiful paintings, you can get to know the ONG “Cidade Escola Aprendiz”, which support the residents and students of the area, offering art workshops for kids and teenagers from all ages and social condition.
 Between 1999 and 2001, 100 walls were worked in these art workshops, directly involving about 20,000 people and transforming the relationship of residents with their neighborhoods.
 One of the first experiences was in the square Senator Linnaeus Prestes, in Vila Madalena.